ole-froiland/Bian-Site/README.md

 export LIGHTSPEED_X_TOKEN=... # your token
 export LIGHTSPEED_BUSINESS_ID=... # your business id
 node scripts/lightspeed-top.js --from 2024-08-01 --to 2024-08-31 --limit 3

+# or, with direct API access, fetch a single periode
+node scripts/lightspeed-top.js --period 123456 --limit 5
 ```